Kalli/clubster-analysis/src/steps.md

 clubbing capitals.

-It is noticeable that except for *Berghain / Panorama Bar* all these clubs belong to the same community.
+It is noticeable that except for *Berghain / Panorama Bar* all these clubs belong to the same cluster.
 A similar pattern holds for quite a few regions and countries, perhaps because many clubs rely on local or domestic talent for many of their bookings while the superclubs book a wider variety of international talent?